Layer7-Community/graphman-client/README.md

 type configuration from a service and all its dependencies (e.g. you end up with unwanted OTK config entities in a bundle).
 To perform this operation, use the diff command:
 ```
-graphman.sh diff --input tooBig.json --input whatToCut.json --output trimmed.json
+graphman.sh diff --input-source big-bundle.json --input-target what-to-cut.json --output trimmed.json
 ```

-If you wish to subtract entities from whatToCut.json even if they are different from tooBig.json you can remove from checksum property in whatToCut.json.
-For example if whatToCut.json contains:
+If you wish to subtract entities from what-to-cut.json even if they are different from big-bundle.json you can remove from checksum property in what-to-cut.json.
+For example if what-to-cut.json contains:

 ```
 {